ibm-cloud-docs/pattern-classic-edge-gateway/reference-architecture-pattern-classic-edge-gateway.md

 1. Client network connectivity from on-premises using redundant Direct Links.
-2. Gateway provides routing and security functions.
+2. The gateway provides routing and security functions.
-3. Optional network path is accomplished through site-to-site VPN terminated on Classic Gateway.
+3. An optional network path is accomplished through a site-to-site VPN terminated on Classic Gateway.
-4. Power Virtual Server workspace with Power Edge Router (PER), subnets, and resources
+4. Power Virtual Server workspace with Power Edge Router (PER), subnets, and resources.
-5. GREa tunnel allows BYOIP to be advertised between Classic and on-premises.
+5. The GREa tunnel allows BYOIP to be advertised between Classic and on-premises.
-6. GREb tunnel allows BYOIP to be advertised between Classic and the PowerVS and VPC environments.
+6. The GREb tunnel allows BYOIP to be advertised between Classic and the PowerVS and VPC environments.
-7. GREc tunnel allows BYOIP to be advertised between Classic environments in separate regions.
+7. The GREc tunnel allows BYOIP to be advertised between Classic environments in separate regions.
 8. Virtual Bastion host for remote administrative access.
-9. DNS services
+9. DNS services.
-10. Proxy Server as an intermediary between on-prem and cloud services.
+10. A proxy Server is used as an intermediary between on-prem and cloud services.
-11. Cloud Internet Services (CIS) to enhance the security, performance, and reliability of internet-facing applications and websites.
+11. Cloud Internet Services (CIS) is used to enhance the security, performance, and reliability of internet-facing applications and websites.
-12. Compute Instance in Virtual Private Cloud
+12. A compute Instance in Virtual Private Cloud.
-13. Virtual Private Endpoint for VPC
+13. A Virtual Private Endpoint for VPC.
-14. Application load balancer
+14. An Application load balancer.

 ## Design scope
 {: #design-scope}